From Dreamers to Doers: How Ordinary People Shape Extraordinary Movements

 Documentary, Dialogue, and Dinner

-Featuring: The Good Fight: James Farmer Remembers the Civil Rights Movement
+Featuring The Good Fight: James Farmer Remembers the Civil Rights Movement

-Location: Student Union Ballroom (Fred T. Long)
+Location: Fred T. Long, Sr. Student Union Ballroom

 Presented By